 The Time to Pay Arrangement is a government initiative designed to help businesses by allowing extra time to pay outstanding tax liabilities.

-Under the terms of a Time to Pay Arrangement, if you are self-employed, or manage a business which has cash flow problems and are unable to pay your tax, HMRC will permit you to pay the liability over a period of time generally between six and 12 months.
+Under the terms of a Time to Pay Arrangement, if you are self-employed, or manage a business which has cash flow problems and is unable to pay its tax, HMRC will permit you to pay the liability over a period of time generally between six and 12 months.

 A Time to Pay Arrangement is available to any business.
 You may be operating as a sole trader, a traditional partnership, a limited company, a limited liability partnership (LLP) or any other form of association.

 Our long-standing relationships with HMRC mean we are well placed to act on your behalf with the department’s business payment support service.

 The tax authorities need to be convinced your business has a reasonable chance of being able to meet the promised payments.
 They consider a number of factors including the nature of your business and its historical performance.
 They usually ask for details of how the repayments will be made and may ask for documentation to support the request such as financial projections for the repayment period.

 They also look at your track record with them.
 Adverse factors which may go against your request could include late submission of previous returns and failure to respond to correspondence.

 The costs depend on the complexity of the case, which in turn is frequently related to the amount involved.
 Whatever the situation we provide a fixed price quote for you once we have more information.
 Any initial meeting conducted with you will be free of charge.